egladman/minutemen/README.md

-**DISCLAIMER:** `vanilla` is an old branch before forge mod support was added `master.`It's not maintained; I'm leaving it up for historic purposes only.
+**DISCLAIMER:** `vanilla` is an old branch before forge mod support was added to `master.`It's not maintained; I'm leaving it up for historic purposes only.

 # bootstrap-minecraft